 Cloud computing enables the management and distribution of large amounts of data.
 Additionally, it provides security for big data sets through Hadoop.
-Big data is primarily concerned with collecting, managing, visualization, and evaluating massive amounts of data acquired via cloud computing.
+Big data is primarily concerned with collecting, managing, visualizing, and evaluating massive amounts of data acquired via cloud computing.

 You have undoubtedly heard the terms “Big Data” and “Cloud Computing” before.
 If you are building cloud apps, you may already be familiar with them.
 Both are compatible with a plethora of public cloud services that analyze Big Data.

 With the proliferation of Software as a Service (SaaS), it is critical to remain current on best practices in cloud architecture and large-scale data types.
 We examine the distinctions between cloud computing and big data and why they complement one another so effectively, enabling the development of many new, innovative technologies, including artificial intelligence.